cklaucke/genloppy/doc/REQ_output.md

 The output API SHALL provide a method to output a sync item.
 The method SHALL be named `sync_item` and take one argument:
 -   the timestamp.

+# R-OUTPUT-API-007: Merge time item output #
+The output API SHALL provide a method to output merge time.
+The method SHALL be named `merge_time` and take one argument:
+-   the timestamp,
+-   the atom's name,
+-   the atom's version,
+-   the duration.

 # R-OUTPUT-001: Provide an configurable output implementation #
 *genloppy* SHALL provide a configurable output implementation.